lmgl8246/vbs/README.md

 # Holidays_2026.vbs

-`Holidays_2026.vbs` is a Windows VBScript that adds 2026 company holidays to your default Microsoft Outlook Calendar.
+`Holidays_2026.vbs` is a Windows VBScript that adds 2026 City of Austin holidays to your default Microsoft Outlook Calendar.

 ## What it does